 - Radioactive sources issued to any users/NCAR personnel should be returned to HEALTH PHYSICIST/RSO and not to any other user unless allowed by HEALTH PHYSICIST/RSO.

 - Sources can be issued and returned only in the presence of HEALTH PHYSICIST/RSO.

 - The expected date of return of the source is to be mentioned by the user at the time of its issue.

-- The user should either return the source or ask for extension within this date.
-On failure, after 24 hrs (Excluding holiday) of the expiry of this date, the source will be considered misplaced without further enquiry, and appropriate action initiated.
+- The user should either return the source or ask for an extension within this date.
+On failure, after 24 hrs (Excluding holiday) of the expiry of this date, the source will be considered misplaced without further inquiry, and appropriate action initiated.

-- Mishandling, misplacing or breaking of seal of any radioactive sources is a very serious violation.
+- Mishandling, misplacing, or breaking of the seal of any radioactive sources is a very serious violation.

 - Violation of any of the above norms is likely to lead to permanent disqualification of the concerned users further from further use of radioactive sources in the future.